Norbert Lynton

-He has published on architecture and on modern artists including Paul Klee, Ben Nicholson, William Scott.
-With Erika Langmuir, he coauthored the 'Yale Dictionary of Modern Art'.
-Among his significant works are 'The Story of Modern Art' published by Phaidon Press Ltd and the introduction for the book that accompanied the major international exhibition 'Painting the Century: 101 Portrait Masterpieces 1900–2000' held at the National Portrait Gallery in London to celebrate the millennium.
+He published on architecture and on modern artists including Paul Klee, Ben Nicholson and William Scott.
+With Erika Langmuir he co-authored the Yale Dictionary of Modern Art.
+Among his significant works are The Story of Modern Art, published by Phaidon Press, and the introduction for the book that accompanied the major international exhibition "Painting the Century: 101 Portrait Masterpieces 1900–2000" held at the National Portrait Gallery in London to celebrate the millennium.

 Lynton finished a book about the Russian painter and architect Vladimir Tatlin shortly before his death.
 A further publication on the work of Bernard Cohen appeared posthumously in 2009.
-He left four sons, Jeremy, Oliver, Thomas and Peter.
+He left four sons: Jeremy, Oliver, Thomas and Peter.